Gamerking177/FIctional-Game-landing-page/README.md

-Got it!
-Here's an updated version of the README for creating a landing page for **AdventureQuest: The Lost Kingdom** using React.
-This version will focus on React components, interactivity, and how to get the project up and running.

----

 # AdventureQuest: The Lost Kingdom - Landing Page (React)

 Welcome to the **AdventureQuest: The Lost Kingdom** landing page, built using **React**!
 This page is designed to showcase the immersive world of the game with animated characters, engaging hover effects, and interactive previews of the game’s mechanics and storyline.